open-compensation-token-license/license-token-website/wikisrc/nft-fractional-ownership.md

 ## The Rise of Fractional Ownership

 Fractional ownership isn't unfamiliar, traditionally found in areas like real estate.
 Now adapted to the digital space through NFTs, it enhances accessibility, fosters diversification, increases liquidity, and engages communities.
 Each fractional unit, governed by smart contracts, enables buyers to own a portion of expansive digital or virtual creations.
+Learn more about [smart contracts on blockchain](https://www.license-token.com/wiki/smart-contracts-on-blockchain).

 ### Benefits of NFT Fractional Ownership

 1. **Accessibility**: Diversifies investment opportunities, allowing more participants to invest modest sums into valuable digital assets.
+Discover why [NFTs are valuable](https://www.license-token.com/wiki/why-are-nf-ts-valuable).

 2. **Diversification**: Enables investors to spread risk across multiple NFT assets with relatively low capital investment.
+Explore [NFT investments](https://www.license-token.com/wiki/nft-investments) for more insights.

 3. **Liquidity**: Creates a more dynamic trading environment for NFT fractions, encouraging active participation in secondary markets.
+Check out [NFT trading platforms](https://www.license-token.com/wiki/nft-trading-platforms).

 4. **Community Engagement**: Establishes collaborative platforms for owners of fractionalized NFTs to engage and influence asset-centric decisions together.
+Understand the impact of [NFT community building](https://www.license-token.com/wiki/nft-community-building).

 ## The Process of NFT Fractionalization